What is an Electronic Signature and How Can it Be Used in Word?

-How Do I Input an Electronic Signature in Word?
+How to Place an Electronic Signature in Word Documents?

-What Are the Drawbacks of Using an Electronic Signature in Word?
+What are the Security Considerations for Using Electronic Signatures in Word?